Audi is one of my favorite brands, some cars just speak to you and some don’t. I’ve always like Audi and have owned one for years.

 The Audi chains are wearing out prematurely at about 100,000 miles, way too soon for a chain.
 And because Audi engineers didn’t expect the chains to be replaced, the larger V6 engines must be removed and that’s a ton of labor.

-In addition on the 2009 to 2013 models the timing chain tensioner prematurely fails causing at best a misfiring engine but may cause the engine internal components to collide destroying the motor.
+In addition on the 2009 to 2013 models, the timing chain tensioner prematurely fails to cause at best a misfiring engine but may cause the engine internal components to collide destroying the motor.
 The tensioner was revised and needs to be replaced with the chain.

 And not forgetting the faulty camshaft bridge with the disappearing check valve.
 The faulty bridge check-valve may cause oil starvation which is terminal to the motor also.
 Replacing the cam bridge is advised also.

 Excessive oil consumption on the four-cylinder engines.
 Customers were complaining of burning in excess of 2 quarts to 1000 miles.
 Audi claimed that a quart to 1000 was not unusual for their engines but later released a campaign to repair the issue.